abraaten719/exp-net-fundamentals-2025-Q2/README.md

 So when I was able to get into the packet tracer on the local, it deleted my Journal.md.
 I will need to redo that one again but at least I saved the other Journal file on the windows-networking folder by copying the old one before I was able to get into the local repo.
 I really don't like working out of the github repo, prefer the local but seriously sooooooooo much has gone wrong today.

+**6/9/25 - I was able to do most of the stuff from today in the windows firewall session.